What Happens If Contractor Exceeds Budget: Homeowner Guide

 Common Problems Homeowners Experience

-• Change orders that double the original scope without clear justification
+• Change orders that add scope without clear pricing

 How Professionals Solve the Problem